While the ongoing Covid-19 crisis is first and foremost a public health threat, it is also, and increasingly, an economic threat.

 - The first cluster will provide analysis of the COVID-19 pandemic fallout on the macro-financial conditions of developing countries in general, with special attention to LICs and MICs.
 The main aim of this cluster is to provide diagnostics in order to design responses to the pandemic.

 - The second cluster will focus on the sustainable recovery inspite of existing and accumulating debt vulnerabilities of selected beneficiary countries.

-This cluster will undertake a long-term debt sustainability assessment (DSA) of selected beneficiary countries based on an adaptation and extension of the existing debt sustainability tool at UNCTAD; discuss current proposals to address unsustainable debt burdens in the wake of the COVID-19 pandemic and provide policy recommendations to alleviate the debt burden facing developing countries, and to support sustainable and responsible lending and borrowing practices and regulatory frameworks based on updated soft law.
+This cluster will develop a Sustainable Development Finance Assessment (SDFA) framework which identifies the development finance needs of selected beneficiary countries to achieve the most significant SDGs and how to make this compatible with external financial sustainability and public debt sustainability; discuss current proposals to address unsustainable debt burdens in the wake of the COVID-19 pandemic and provide policy recommendations to alleviate the debt burden facing developing countries, and to support sustainable and responsible lending and borrowing practices and regulatory frameworks based on updated soft law.

 - The third cluster will focus on policy recommendations for recovery either for developing countries in general or specifically to the three major developing regions targeted in this project (Africa, Asia-Pacific and Latin American and the Caribbean), with the emphasis on aspects of macroeconomic policy that have come into stark as a consequence of the COVID-19 crisis.

-This cluster will assist selected beneficiary countries from Africa and Asia-Pacific to assess the impact of the pandemic on their fiscal needs, and potential space for domestic resource mobilization through changes in taxation policy, with a view to ensuring that economic recovery measures are in line with the social and environmental goals of the 2030 Agenda.
+This cluster will assist selected beneficiary countries from Africa, Asia-Pacific and Latin American and the Caribbean to assess the impact of the pandemic on their fiscal needs, and potential space for domestic resource mobilization through changes in taxation policy, with a view to ensuring that economic recovery measures are in line with the social and environmental goals of the 2030 Agenda.